autopi-io/documentation/docs/developer_guides/index.md

 - Building on top of the device
 - Setting up a Development Workflow

-By delving into these and more topics, we hope that you will be equipped to unlock the full potential of the AutoPi solution.
+With these and more topics, we hope that you will be equipped to unlock the full potential of the AutoPi solution.
 As always let us know if you have any questions or feedback at <a href="mailto:support@autopi.io">support@autopi.io</a>.